input-output-hk/essential-cardano-content/content/glossary/layer-1.md

   - Scalability
   - blockchain
 url: ""
-image: ""
+image: null
-image_text: ""
+image_text: null
 ---

 **Layer 1:** the main blockchain ledger that operates on the underlying consensus protocol.
-This layer includes protocol parameters that control capabilities such as **scalability** and throughput.
+This layer includes protocol parameters that control capabilities such as [scalability](https://www.essentialcardano.io/glossary/scalability) and throughput.